georgekalyvas/voiceboard/README.md

-# ai_transcription
+# VoiceBoard
 Transcription app that locally records and adds punctuation.
+Copy the transcript, or export to JSON, PDF, TXT.